 Wetland communities make up most of the natural communities on the property, about 40 percent of the area.
 Vegetation is generally dominated by bald cypress or swamp tupelo, with other wetland trees and shrubs.
 Isolated wetlands are abundant throughout the property.
 Dome swamps dominated by pond cypress and open depression marshes are common within the pine plantation and flatwoods uplands.

-Several natural lakes occur on the property, with the largest in the southeast quarter - Speckled Perch Lake, Black Lake, and Tank Lake.
-These are in a higher, more xeric portion of the property.
+Several natural lakes occur on the property: They are Speckled Perch Lake, Black Lake, and Tank Lake.
+They are located in a higher, more xeric portion of the property.
 Baygall vegetation dominated by loblolly bay and slash pine surrounding these lakes indicates the increased seepage originating from the xeric uplands.